GitMoDu/EmbeddedStorage/README.md

 ## Library:
   - StorageUnit
-    - Templated start address and size.
+    - Templated size and key.
+    - Start address is passed on constructor.
     - CRC validated data.
     - CRC seed Key is optional and can be used for versioning.
 Defaults to Key = size.
     - 1 byte of EEPROM overhead.